VCTLabs/cp210x-program/README.rst

 for Windows.

-This project uses results from monitoring the USB bus when the windows library programms an CP210x.
+This project uses results from monitoring the USB bus when the windows library programs the CP210x device.
 The windows library was not disassembled for this protocol analysis.

-When the programm is finished, a later goal would be to provide a library which can be used to access further functions of the CP210x like the general IO pins of the CP2103.
-The goal is not to provide an tty driver, such driver exists already for linux and BSD.
+When the program is finished, a later goal would be to provide a library which can be used to access further functions of the CP210x like the general IO pins of the CP2103.
+The goal is not to provide an tty driver, such drivers exist already for linux and BSD.

 Dependencies